bluesnowman/fphp-saber/README.md

 Note: this fluent API only works with methods that return `Core\Type` objects.

+### Classes

+A `Type` class defines a lean interface for a particular type.

+A `Module` class defines a set of methods that are used to process its corresponding `Type` class.
+All methods are static and must define for their first argument its corresponding `Type` class.

+A `Utilities` class defines an assortment of methods that are related to its corresponding `Type` class.
+All methods are static.

+An `Iterator` class defines how a collection is counted and iterated over by PHP.

 ### Methods

 In general, methods that are NOT preceded by two underscores will return a boxed object.